Empirical. Ethical. Analytical.

 Explore how investigative integrity impacts all facets of the criminal justice system.
 From evidence documentation, forensic analysis, and report writing, to constitutional law and court processes.
 Elevate your calling as an investigator through an ethical and empirical approach to investigations with a certificate in professional investigations.

-What Can I Do With a Certificate in Professional Investigations?
+What Can I Do with a Certificate in Professional Investigations?

 Background Investigator